edgedb/edgedb/docs/stdlib/datetime.rst

 .. _ref_std_datetime_intro:

-EdgeDB has two classes of date/time types:
+EdgeDB have two types of date/time constructs:

 * a timezone-aware :eql:type:`std::datetime` type;

-* a set of "local" date/time objects, not attached to any particular
+* a set of "local" date/time objects, not attached to any particular timezone, such as :eql:type:`cal::local_datetime`, :eql:type:`cal::local_date` and :eql:type:`cal::local_time`.
-  timezone: :eql:type:`cal::local_datetime`, :eql:type:`cal::local_date`,
-  and :eql:type:`cal::local_time`.

-There are also two different ways of measuring duration:
+There are two different ways of measuring duration:

-* :eql:type:`duration` using absolute and unambiguous units;
+* :eql:type:`duration` for using absolute and unambiguous units;

-* :eql:type:`cal::relative_duration` using fuzzy units like years, months and days in addition to the absolute units.
+* :eql:type:`cal::relative_duration` for using fuzzy units like years, months and days in addition to absolute units.

-All date/time operators and functions and type casts are designed to maintain a strict separation between timezone-aware and "local" date/time values.
+All referrable operators, functions and type casts are designed to maintain a strict separation between timezone-aware and "local" date/time values.

 EdgeDB stores and outputs timezone-aware values in UTC.

 .. note::

-    All the date/time types are restricted to years between 1 and 9999, including the end points.
+    All date/time types are stricted to years between 1 and 999, including their end points.

-    Although many systems support ISO 8601 date formatting in theory, in practice the formatting before year 1 and after 9999 tends to be inconsistent.
-As such dates outside that range are not reliably portable.
+    Although many systems support the ISO8601 date/time formatting in theory, practical application of formatting before year 1 and after 9999 tends to be inconsistent.
+As such, dates outside this range are not reliably portable.